Office of Vital Records

 What does it mean to amend a birth record?

 Amending means correcting or completing information that prints on a birth certificate.
+If there is incorrect or missing information on your or your child’s birth record, you may request an amendment.

 The ‘subject’ of the birth record is the person whose birth was registered.